Achieve optimal results in enterprise dev & test

 Sivakumar Anna: Thanks.
 Good morning everyone.
 Before I go into the Galen framework, I’ll just kind of reiterate that we are seeing that not many tools and technologies available.
 We have seen in the industry a lot more important to the visual layout testing.
 That’s where in the last couple of years we have seen tools popping up to provide support to focus on the visual layout testing.
 So it’s basically how your application is kind of rendered and in terms of the arrangement of the objects.
 That’s the core focus of the layout testing that we have seen.

-The tools like Applitools and Perfecto Mobile, for example, has been providing visual inspection from the beginning.
+The tools like Applitools and Perfecto by Perforce, for example, has been providing visual inspection from the beginning.
 The Galen framework is a lot more focusing on the responsive web design.
 So what we will be seeing and what we will be kind of doing today is for the responsive web design because what we are also seeing is the industry is kind of moving towards a lot more towards HTML 5 and responsive web design.
 So the Galen framework is for now focused for the responsive web design.
 But there are tools and technologies that we have implemented in a lot of different engagement that supports both the mobile web and desktop web applications.
 Right.